ccarloscr/Chipseq-analysis/README.md

 The [`chipseq.nf`](chipseq.nf) script uses several parameters defined in the first lines (Default parameters).
 You should only change the following:

 - params.home_dir: change to the absolute path were you cloned this repository.
+- params.genome: reference genome used for mapping (default: dm3).
 - params.max_mismatch: maximum number of mismatches allowed during the mapping step (default: 4).
 - params.ext_size: average chip-seq fragment length or maximum peak size (default: 150).